GenerativeAIandHCI/GenerativeAIandHCI.github.io/README.md

 As above, we encourage people to add new topics and domains.

-Submissions may be up to four pages long (references may appear on additional pages), following the CHI 2022 instructions at https://chi2022.acm.org/for-authors/presenting/papers/chi-publication-formats/ .
+Submissions may be up to 4 pages long (references may appear on additional pages), following the CHI 2023 instructions for papers at https://chi2023.acm.org/for-authors/papers/ .

-The deadline for submissions is 9 March 2022 AoE (i.e., 23:59pm in the latest timezone on the planet).
+The deadline for submissions is 9 March 2023 AoE (i.e., 23:59pm in the latest timezone on the planet).

-Please make your submission via EasyChair at [https://easychair.org/my/conference?conf=genaichi2022](https://easychair.org/my/conference?conf=genaichi2022).
+Submission website: TBA.

 Please send any comments or questions to Michael Muller, [michael_muller@us.ibm.com](michael_muller@us.ibm.com).